Many people who love to travel want to travel with some meaning to their travel. Heritage travel is a great way to add meaning to your travel.

 - Visit If Time – Places that you will visit if you have the time,

-- Can Miss – Places that if you do not have the time you can miss or not see them at all.
+- Can Miss – Places that, if you do not have the time, you can miss or not see at all.

-- In this identification phase, it is important for you to look at your budget and your costs.
-There may some things that are just too expensive so you may not feel is worth your time and money.
-Or because they are expensive, you may want to be sure you have allotted enough time for you to see all they have to offer.
+- In this identification phase, you need to consider your budget and costs.
+Some things are too expensive, so you may not feel it is worth your time and money.
+Or, because they are expensive, you may want to be sure you have allotted enough time to see all they offer.

-- Map The Route – Once you are clear on where you want to go and why you can then map the route or how you will travel or get there.
-The reason why I like to organize the route is I may be walking right past or near a place I can stop by even if it is not on my must-have to visit list.
+- Map The Route – Once you know where you want to go and why you can map the route or how you will travel or get there.
+I like to organize the route because I may be walking right past or near a place I can stop by even if it is not on my must-have to-visit list.

 - Know Dates, Hours, and Costs – As part of your planning phase, you also need the understand the dates, hours, and cost for every place you want to visit.
 Most of us have limited time and resources.
 Here are some suggestions:

 - Dates – Some places may be closed for part of the year or on certain holidays.
-The last thing you want to do is travel all the way to a place to find out it is completely closed down.
+The last thing you want to do is travel to a place to find out it is completely closed down.

 Travel, especially heritage travel, is a wonderful way to see the world.
-You get so much out of visiting cultural, historical and other important sites.
-Heritage travel is a great way to get in touch with some of your ancestors who have gone before you and understand more about a country or culture.
+You get so much out of visiting cultural, historical, and other important sites.
+Heritage travel is a great way to connect with some of your ancestors who have gone before you and understand more about a country or culture.

 Why Ancestry Travel is The New and Exciting Travel Trend?

 Ancestry travel is a new and exciting way to travel as it helps you discover your family history.
-The ancestry travel trend has been driven in part by at-home DNA testing, people wanting to travel with meaning, and a new perspective about life.
-Ancestry travels help you feel a connection with the place you are traveling and your also ancestors.
+The ancestry travel trend has been driven partly by at-home DNA testing, people wanting to travel with meaning, and a new perspective on life.
+Ancestry travels help you feel connected to the place you are traveling to and your ancestors.

 Why Knowing About Your Ancestor’s Homeland Is Important for Ancestry Travel?

-Research about your ancestor’s homeland is an essential part of any genealogical travel.
+Research about your ancestor’s homeland is essential to any genealogical travel.
 It is important you do your research on your ancestor’s hometown before your travel to that location.
-If you are not sure where to start to look, consider getting a DNA test.
+If you are unsure where to look, consider getting a DNA test.